 Offering 25+ academic majors, Bethany aspires to provide a personalized education to students in a Christ-centered environment.

-Best known for academic excellence and its welcoming campus community, Carleton offers majors in the arts, humanities, natural sciences, and social sciences.
+Best known for academic excellence and its welcoming campus community, Carleton College offers majors in the arts, humanities, natural sciences, and social sciences.

 Saint Benedict is liberal arts colleges whose unique partnership with Saint John's University offers the educational choices of a large university and the individual attention of a small college.